 (n.) the rhetorical use of foul language

-(By the way, asking a rhetorical question and then answering it yourself?
-That’s called anthypophora.)
+(Asking a rhetorical question and then answering it yourself like that?
+That’s called anthypophora, incidenetally.)

-But the bad language Quintilian was referring to wasn’t the same “bad language” we use today.
-Instead, he used cacemphaton to refer to a clumsy or ill-advised choice words, and in particular a chance combination of words that could be misinterpreted or misheard as something vulgar.
-By means of an example, he singled out the Latin word intercapedo, meaning “interruption” or “interval”, which he advised against using because its final two syllables sound remarkably like the Latin word for “I fart”.
+But the bad language Quintilian was referring to wasn’t the same bad language we use today.
+Instead, he used the term cacemphaton to refer to a clumsy or ill-advised choice words, and in particular a chance combination of words that could be misinterpreted or misheard as something vulgar.
+By means of an example, he singled out the Latin word intercapedo, meaning an interruption or interval, which he advised against using because its final two syllables sound remarkably like pedo, the Latin word for ‘I fart’.

 So originally cacemphaton referred to the unintentional use of bad or vulgar language—like when the F word suddenly appears in the middle of your polite request to “pass a fork and knife”, or when you tell someone to “catch it!”, and instead it sounds like a warning not to step in a used litter tray.
 But over time Quintilian’s definition broadened, so that today cacemphaton generally refers to any rhetorical use of coarse or vulgar language, particularly for emphasis or effect.
-The unintentional “bad language” that Quintilian identified, meanwhile, is now termed cacosyntheton—literally “badly put together” language.
+The unintentional ‘bad’ language that Quintilian identified, meanwhile, now tends to be termed cacosyntheton—literally ‘badly put together’ language.

-If you are going to swear, though, there should always be a good reason for it—which brings us to the second word on our list: lalochezia.
+If you are going to swear, though, there should always be a good reason for it—which brings us to lalochezia.
 It describes the use of foul language to relieve stress, pain or frustration.
 So those words that rush through your mind (and out of your mouth) when you miss your train, stub your toe, or accidentally brush against a hot iron?
 That’s lalochezia.